-Measures of the Unfunded Obligation
+Measures of Unfunded Obligations

-Social Security's long-term unfunded obligation may be expressed in several ways.
+Social Security's long-term unfunded obligations may be expressed in several ways.
 One way is to place a dollar value on the excess, on a present-value basis, of future cost (primarily scheduled benefit payments) over the current trust funds' balance plus future income (primarily payroll taxes).
-Because of the size of the Social Security system and the long-term nature of its obligations, these unfunded obligation figures are very large, in the trillions of dollars, which can make it difficult for the public to readily assess the severity of the financial shortfall for the system.
-A better way is to express the unfunded obligation as a percentage of the present value of future taxable payroll.
-This percentage represents how much the employer-employee tax rate, currently 12.4 percent of taxable payroll, would need to be raised to eliminate Social Security's long-term deficit.
-The unfunded obligation may also be expressed as a percentage of the GDP, or the nation's total economic output.
-While putting the unfunded obligation in this context does not make Social Security's long-term problems any less serious, it gives the public a better idea of the magnitude of the steps that need to be taken to solve them.
+Because of the size of the Social Security system and the long-term nature of its obligations, these unfunded obligation figures are very large, in the trillions of dollars, which can make it difficult for the public to readily assess the true solvency of the system.
+A better way is to express the unfunded obligations as a percentage of the present value of future taxable payroll.
+This percentage represents how much the employeremployee tax rate, currently 12.4 percent of taxable payroll, would need to be raised to eliminate Social Security's long-term deficit.
+The unfunded obligations may also be expressed as a percentage of the GDP, or the nation's total economic output.
+While putting the unfunded obligations in this context does not make Social Security's long-term problems any less serious, it gives the public a better idea of the magnitude of the steps that need to be taken to solve them.